Business Name Ideas for Tech Startups: Patterns and Inspiration

 - YAML: Yet Another Markup Language (pronounceable: "yamel")

-Unless you're naming a technical standard or tool for developers, acronyms typically don't serve startups well:
+Unless you're naming a technical standard or developer tool, acronyms typically don't serve startups well:

 - They lack meaning and emotional resonance